 Disabled Facilities Grant

-Please be aware that government funded Disabled Facilities Grants will take time to process through to the approval stage.
+Please be aware that government funded DFGs will take time to process through to the approval stage.
 This is due to more than one party being involved with a very strict procedure to follow including occupational therapist reports, landlord consent (if applicable), technical drawings, building and planning consent to name a few.
 From the moment Mole Valley District Council (MVDC) receives a full, formal application with correct quotes from the surveyor, it must then be approved within six months.